akkimiho/Mini-project---EDA---Remote-Work-Mental-Health/README.md

 -  Social_Isolation_Rating: A self-reported rating (1-5) on how isolated they feel.
 -  Satisfaction_with_Remote_Work: How satisfied they are with remote work arrangements (Satisfied, Neutral, Unsatisfied).

+## Problem Formulation:
+### Company has observed a rising concern regarding the mental well-being of our remote workforce.
+Specifically, there appear to be increased stress levels, reports of social isolation, and overall dissatisfaction with work-life balance.
+These factors may negatively influence productivity, team morale, and ultimately, employee retention.

+### To address these concerns, company require a comprehensive analysis to uncover the root causes and identify key drivers behind these trends.
+Additionally, we are interested in determining if specific roles, age groups, or genders are particularly affected, as well as exploring the influence of regional and departmental differences.

+Tasks:
+1.Identify Factors Affecting Stress Levels
+2.Examine Satisfaction with Work-Life Balance 3.Investigate the extent of social isolation reported by employees and identify which work arrangements (remote, hybrid, onsite) are linked with higher isolation ratings.
+4.Identify At-Risk Groups:highlight any patterns of stress or dissatisfaction by age, gender, or department to ensure tailored support can be provided where needed.

-  <b> Plan of Project: </b>
+### Plan of Project:
   1. Data Exploration.
   2. Data Cleaning.
+  3. Exploratory Data Analysis(EDA)
-  3. Formulation of Research Questions.
+  4. Formulation of Research Questions.
-  4. Comparative Analysis
+  5. Comparative Analysis
-  5. Correlation Studies
+  6. Correlation Studies
-  6. Cluster Analysis
+  7. Cluster Analysis
-  7. Regression Analysis
+  8. Regression Analysis
-  8. Search final insights.
+  9. Search final insights.

 ### Plan of Project:
   1. Data Preprocessing
   2. Data Cleaning.
-  3. Exploratory Data Analysis
+  3. Exploratory Data Analysis(EDA)
-  4. Formulation of Research Questions.
+  4. Formulation of Research Questions. -Research questions:
-  5. Comparative Analysis
+  6. Comparative Analysis

      Comparing stress levels between remote, hybrid, and onsite workers.

-  6. Correlation Studies
+  7. Correlation Studies

      Examining correlations between social isolation and stress and correlation between job satisfaction across work locations.

-  7. Cluster Analysis
+  8. Cluster Analysis

      Segmenting employees by stress level, satisfaction, or isolation ratings to identify common profiles.

-  8. Regression Analysis
+  9. Regression Analysis

      Running regression models to determine factors contributing most to job satisfaction and mental well-being.

-  9. Search final insights.
+  10. Search final insights.